mariaclaudia/EDA_BRFSS/README.md

 Notably, insufficient sleep has been linked to the development and management of a number of chronic diseases and conditions, including diabetes, cardiovascular disease, obesity,and depression.

-Starting from 2013
+*On average, how many hours of sleep do you get in a 24-hour period?*
+BRFSS variable :SLEPTIM1
+Starting from 2013 this new question about sleeping has been tested and so we can analyse data at least for three years (2013-2014-2016, no present in the 2015 survey)

-I wuold like to investigate how short sleep duration varies by social/demographic factors by (sex, age, race/ethnicity, education level, income, employment status) and if risk factors (BMI, smokers, Physical activity) are more common among adults who sleep <7 hours compared to those who sleep ≥7 hours.
+I wuold like to investigate how short sleep duration varies by social/demographic factors by (sex, age, race/ethnicity, education level, income, employment status) and if risk factors (BMI, smokers, Physical activity) are more common among adults who sleep <7 hours compared to those who sleep ≥7 hours and display and propose KPIs.

-KPI is a type of performance measurement that helps you understand how your organization or department is performing.
-In healthcare, there may only be limited scientific evidence to support a KPI and it becomes necessary to avail of expert opinion.
-They can make a national map and figure out where smoking prevalence is highest, and then target areas to encourage smoking cessatios.
+In order to do this I've downloaded the three datasets available (they are very huge, see below) and tried to figure out the structure and the useful data/variables.

+In the two iPython notebook

 *References*